Mission

 Identity

-The Center is a joint effort of Washington State University (hosted and administered by WSU Extension) and the University of Washington (hosted by the Daniel J. Evans School of Public Policy and Governance).
+The Center is a joint effort of Washington State University (hosted and administered by the Office of the Provost) and the University of Washington (hosted by the Daniel J. Evans School of Public Policy and Governance).
 Building on the unique strengths of these two institutions, the Center applies university resources and knowledge towards solving challenging public policy issues.

 Values